typeable/compaREST/docs/Development_guide.md

 fields.

-The same partitioning mechanism is used to test whether the branches of a `oneOf` are disjoin, and emit a warning otherwise.
+The same partitioning mechanism is used to test whether the branches of a `oneOf` are disjoint, and emit a warning otherwise.